mschulteg/flacmirror/README.md

 Except for quality parameters, flacmirror will not specify any other encoding parameters when calling the encoding tools.
 Therefore most encoding settings will depend on the encoding tools' defaults.

+## OS compatibility

+This tool was only tested on Linux but might work on Windows and macOS too.
+On Windows it is recommend that you use WSL to run flacmirror.

 ## Examples

 Convert and sync directory Music_FLAC/ to Music_OPUS/ while keeping the embedded artwork untouched.